Tanjim-Islam/text2sql-analytics/EVALUATION.md

 - Timeout confirmation
   - Database `statement_timeout` set to 5000ms via connection options.
   - Validator ensures queries are SELECT-only and applies a LIMIT if missing.
+  - Transaction control statements are rejected by the validator to harden against mutations.

 3. Normalization summary